 Midlothian residents also currently benefit from a funding grant from the Big Lottery Fund.
-The environmental charity Changeworks will deliver the 'Canny Tenants' project until 2020 in Midlothian and the Scottish Borders in partnership with Eildon Housing Association, Melville Housing Association and Midlothian Council.
-Thanks to a £494,180 grant from the Big Lottery Fund, the project aims to bring about positive change for local people in the greatest need.
+The environmental charity Changeworks will deliver the 'Canny Tenants' project until March 2021 in Midlothian and the Scottish Borders in partnership with Eildon Housing Association, Melville Housing Association and Midlothian Council.
+The project aims to bring about positive change for local people in the greatest need.
 This includes people who are in debt as well as older people and those who have been homeless or in the care system.
 A wide range of support is available ranging from home visits and budget management training, to help with using heating more efficiently and advice on cutting down on food waste.